 The Campus Protection Unit Office and Control Room is situated in Rhodes Avenue next to Hobson House.
-The 24 hour Control Room operates 365 days of the year and is the nerve centre of the security operations and the afterhours help desk on campus.
-It has radio communication with the guards, monitors burglar, panic and fire alarms, is the after-hours switchboard and call centre for the University, and responds to first information of crime reports, calls out University standby technicians and deals with lost and found property.
-It employs campus protection guards, supervisors and contract guards from a local security company, Hi- Tec.
-All work on a shift cycle to provide a security service throughout the year.
+The 24 hour Control Room operates 365 days of the year and is the nerve centre of the security operations on campus.
+It has radio communication with the guards, monitors burglar and fire alarms, is the after-hours switchboard and call centre for the University, responds to first information of crime reports, calls out University standby technicians and deals with lost and found property.
+It employs 18 Rhodes guards and 10 guards from a local security company, Hi-Tec.
 Rhodes CPU guards wear blue uniforms, while Hi-Tec guards wear black uniforms with a yellow badge.
 These guards are highly "visible" and patrol campus 24 hours a day, both on foot and on bicycles.

-Traffic management falls under CPU and they have jurisdiction to clamp any vehicle whereby the driver contravenes The National Road Traffic Act or Rhodes University Policy.
-The Manager is Mr. Towers Naidu performs various tasks under safety and security for the University and works close with all departments committees in the university.
-The supervisors are responsible for the day to day running of the shifts, posting of the CPU and Hi Tec guards and running of the control room and Help Desk.
-They are the first point of contact for any issue on campus and to call out any of the standby support personnel, emergency services be that the fire, ambulance, police, etc. In addition to their patrol work, guards also open and close lecture venues, administrative buildings and after-hours function venues, escort students and staff on campus, perform traffic and parking duties and report defunct lights on campus.
+The CPU also controls traffic.
+The Manager is Mr Dave Charteris and Mr David Brown is the Protection Officer.
+He is the investigating officer and performs stand-by duties after hours.
+The Head Guards are the shift supervisors and run the Control Room and Help Desk.
+In addition to their patrol work, guards also open and close lecture venues, administrative buildings and after-hours function venues, escort students and staff on campus, perform traffic and parking duties and report defunct lights on campus.
 They also operate a 'lost and found' service.

-All emergencies must be reported immediately to the Control Room on telephone number: 046 6038146 / 7, or alternate the Emergency Number: 046 603 8999.
+All emergencies must be reported immediately to the Control Room on telephone number: 046 6038146 / 7.
 Wardens can phone the Control Room for assistance with any matter at any time of the day or night.
-On receipt of a call, a guard will be dispatched immediately to assist the Warden.
+On receipt of a call, a guard will be despatched immediately to assist the Warden and, if necessary, the Control Room will call out the standby technicians and/or the emergency services such as police, fire, ambulance, etc.